 Before you restore the factory settings, it is crucial to note that this will erase all your data.
 It will also uninstall all apps and essentially create a blank slate.
 You can perform a factory reset from your Settings menu button with these steps, which may vary slightly depending on your device:

-- Your phone will perform the factory reset.
+- Your phone will perform a factory reset.
 Once it finishes, your Android device will restart and take you through the setup procedures.

 Signs of malware

-If you have malware on your Android phone, there are signs that may present over time.
+If you have malware on your Android phone, some signs may present over time.
 If your device is presenting any of these symptoms, it could be a good indication you have Android malware.

 Tips for avoiding malware